rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-17-3f614bc5b9151c49-listing-of-new-securities-of-rdb-infrastructure-and-power-limited.md

 stocks:
 - RDBINFRA
 tags:
-- new-listing
-- equity-shares
+- conversion
-- preferential-allotment
+- equity
-- warrant-conversion
+- listing
 - lock-in
+- preferential-issue
 title: Listing of new Securities of RDB Infrastructure and Power Limited
 ---